pydanny/pydanny.github.com/posts2014/02-24-fiction-vs-non-fiction.rst

 I'm a published author.

 There, I said it.
-I co-wrote a book_ and it's sequel_.
+I co-wrote a book_ and its sequel_.
 My childhood dream of becoming a writer has come true.

 .. _book: http://twoscoopspress.com/products/two-scoops-of-django-1-5
 .. _sequel: http://twoscoopspress.com/products/two-scoops-of-django-1-6